AVEVA/sample-adh-data_hub_to_pi-python/README.md

 python program.py
 ```

+To quit the application type `exit` in the terminal and hit `Enter` at any time after prompted.

 ## Running the automated test

 To test the sample, start by setting `Queries` in the `appsettings.json` to